 “There’s been so many volunteers who have dedicated their time to ensure that intersex children and people and their families don’t feel alone in the decision-making process that goes along with the medicalisation of intersex bodies,” Bonnie said.

 “The intersex community has some great intersections with the trans community and we’re all in this together when it comes to improving affirmative healthcare pathways for people.”

 ATSAQ President Gina Mather said Bonnie is a very worthy recipient of the award and ATSAQ backs the worldwide push to stop involuntary surgery on intersex infants.

 At the awards night at the Sportsman Hotel, four Trans Awards were given to Queenslanders actively raising visibility and awareness of trans people and gender diversity.

-Emily Wells won Ms Trans 2018, and Dylan Barrett from Many Genders One Voice was named Mr Trans 2018.
+Dylan Barrett from Many Genders One Voice was named Mr Trans 2018.